-You are having radiation therapy to try to kill cancer cells.
-You may receive radiation therapy alone or also have other treatments at the same time.
-Your doctor or nurse may need to follow you closely while you are having radiation therapy.
-You will also need to learn how to care for yourself during this time.
+You are having radiation therapy.
+This is treatment that uses high-powered x-rays or particles to kill cancer cells.
+You may receive radiation therapy by itself or also have other treatments at the same time.
+Your health care provider may need to follow you closely while you are having radiation therapy.
+You will also need to learn how to best care for yourself during this time.

-Below are some questions you may want to ask your doctor.
+Below are questions you may want to ask your doctor.

-Should someone bring me to the radiation treatments?
+Do I need someone to bring me in and pick me up after the radiation treatments?

 What will my skin look like after radiation treatments?
 How should I take care of my skin?

 - When can I put creams or lotions on it?

 - Will I have skin sores?
 How should I treat them?

 - Can I remove the marks on my skin that the doctor or technician made?